Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 14

 move out to the Pyramids.

-On Monday morning, I I put in
+On Friday morning, I put in

 nearly the whole time at

-the Post Office at Abbassia.
+the Pay Office at Abbassia.

-Acquiring up a lot of our records.
+squaring up a lot of our records.

-Afterwards I went across to the camel
+Afterwards I went across to the Camel

 School but found it deserted.